Friday, March 31, 2023

 The Capilano Review is committed to ensuring an inclusive and respectful environment for all that is free of harassment, violence, and discrimination.
 We will not tolerate any disrespectful conduct at the event, and are committed to preventing and eliminating inappropriate behaviour through active moderation.

-Pre-order a single copy of the print issue here:
+Order a single copy of the print or digital issue here:

 Born in Lokono, Karinya, and Akawaio lands (Georgetown, Guyana), Afuwa has lived and worked on the territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations for two decades.
 She is a former Arts Editor and Finance Coordinator of The Capilano Review.
 Her practice as an artist and arts worker unravels colonial legacies of location and embodiment.